 Powell’s City of Books, the world’s largest new and used independent bookstore that takes up a whole city block, was the next worthy stop.
 I wanted to stay in this marvelous place for days, but the kids were done in 15 minutes.
 Stump Town Coffee gave us the needed caffeine boost.
 I’m a fan of their intricately tiled red bathroom.

-On the drive to the falls we stopped at Crown Point Vista House – a 360 degree view of the gorge and Columbia River.
+On the drive to the falls, we stopped at Crown Point Vista House – a 360-degree view of the gorge and Columbia River.

 Exploring the waterfalls along the Columbia River Gorge was astonishing.